TechGuru-01/AI-DRIVEN-ANTI-DROWSINESS-FOR-DRIVERS-WITH-HARDWARE-INVTERVENTION/README.md

 ### 1. Pre-Drive Security Check and Lockout State Machine
 Before the vehicle's ignition relay can be closed, the system initiates an obligatory safety verification state:
-* **The Monitoring Baseline:** The driver faces the dashboard camera while the software evaluates baseline drowsiness indicators directly from face detection bounding boxes.
+* **The Monitoring Baseline:** The driver faces the vehicle's A-pillar mounted camera while the software evaluates baseline drowsiness indicators directly from face detection bounding boxes.
-* **The Penalty Matrix:** If the initialization routine registers an immediate fatigue state (prolonged eye closure or frequent yawning signatures), the application flags a verification failure.
+* **The Punsihment Mechanism:** If the initialization routine registers an immediate fatigue state (prolonged eye closure or frequent yawning signatures), the application flags a verification failure.
 The script registers the failure count to a local cache file and initiates a hard software lockout, forcing the operator to wait before trying again:
   * **Failure 1:** Activates an unbypassable 5-minute cooldown timer.
   * **Failure 2:** Escalates to an unbypassable 10-minute cooldown timer.
   * **Failure 3:** Imposes a maximum 15-minute cooldown timer.